Surgical Case Library

 The coexistence of hairy cell leukemia, hepatosplenic T-cell lymphoma, and rectal adenocarcinoma has not been previously reported in the literature and is highly unlikely to have occurred by chance.

-Dysfunction of the hypothalamo-pituitary adrenal axis has become a central feature in descriptions of the path...
+<p style="text-align: justify;"><strong>Dysfunction of the hypothalamo-pituitary adrenal axis has become a cen...

-Chronic Sialadenitis and Hodgkin's Lymphoma
+Chronic Sialadenitis and Hodgkin's Parotid Lymphoma.

-Lymphoid infiltrates of the salivary gland can be either reactive or neoplastic.
-The reactive lesion, lymphoep...
+<p style="text-align: justify;"><strong>Lymphoid infiltrates of the salivary gland</strong> can be either <str...

 Primary Hodgkin’s lymphoma of the parotid gland is a very rare occurrence, especially in a patient with previous non-Hodgkin’s lymphoma treated 20 years prior.